Travel and language — part 1 of 3

 Yesterday – another fantastic day – we went to Tekapo.
 I hadn’t been there for 15-plus years.
 The drive there is lovely, and the lake and surrounding mountains are as picturesque as ever, but Tekapo (which was a slice of paradise when I first saw it as a kid) is gradually morphing into a full-on resort like Queenstown or Wanaka.
 Somewhere to avoid, in other words.
 Busloads of Asian tourists had arrived there, and it was as if they’d landed on the moon.
 The small church, devoid of people as I remember it, now had queues.
 From Tekapo we drove to Lake Alexandrina.
 My late uncle had a bach there – he’d pretty much built it – and 30 years ago (probably to the day, just about) I stayed there with Mum and Dad while my brother stayed at our other uncle’s farm on the West Coast.
 My uncle sadly lost the bach after his second divorce.

-After we got home, we went to uncle and aunt’s place in Woodbury – they’re the ones who had the farm on the West Coast until 1996 – and had a big slap-up meal of roast beef and plenty of vegetables, followed by lemon meringue pie.
+After we got home, we went to my uncle and aunt’s place in Woodbury – they’re the ones who had the farm on the West Coast until 1996 – and had a big slap-up meal of roast beef and plenty of vegetables, followed by lemon meringue pie.
 With all the crisps and nuts and crackers beforehand, it was a veritable feast.

 On Thursday I played tennis with Mum for the first time in absolutely ages.
 The brand spanking new courts, also used for netball, are just around the corner from here.
 We played for a very enjoyable hour and a quarter.
 She can still move around the court impressively, although her backhand isn’t quite what it was, and her loss of muscle mass means she’s lost some power.
 Balls don’t bounce very high on the astro surface – points are shorter on average than on the concrete I normally play on.
 While we were playing, we tried to remember the names of some of the players at the club in England.
 Was it Barbara?
 No, Brenda.
 I hope we can play once or twice more before I go back to Romania.